Good-Loop aims to respond rapidly and effectively to emergencies in a way that minimizes disruption to our client engagements and other operations.

 To ensure that projects can continue even if the lead person suffers serious illness or injury, secondary people are kept briefed on the engagement.

-Together these measures ensure that we have a scalable infrastructure with multiple redundancies.
+We implement measures to ensure that we have a scalable infrastructure with multiple redundancies.
 This infrastructure can be rapidly repaired in the event of disaster or catastrophic hardware failure.

 Good-Loop's work does not rely upon our office.
 All our researchers have the capacity to work both when on location and from home.
 All documents and software code are stored using multiple off-site repositories (see documents and systems above).
 We can therefore recover even from a serious office disaster such as fire or flood with only minor disruption.